Study of nuclear magnetic resonance spectra with the multi-modal multi-level quantum complex exponential least squares algorithm: Results and discussion

 The cis-3-chloroacrylic is a molecule with three hydrogen atoms with the formula \ce{C3H3O2Cl} and structure shown on Fig~\ref{fig:c3h3o2cl_molecule}.
 To obtain its $^1$H NMR spectrum, we model it as a two-spin system\footnote{Although the molecule has three inequivalent protons, the acidic proton is not coupling with the other two and may not be visible on the spectrum due to rapid exchange with the solvent} using the following chemical shifts and coupling constant parameters~\cite{khedri2024impact}

 We can observe in this case the higher resolution needed in order to be able to identify the individual peaks as the chemical shifts are very close together and the coupling constant is large in comparison.
 The MM-QCELS pipeline is adjusted by requesting a higher resolution in the phases of the cost function in Eq.~(\ref{eq:cost_function_MMQCELS}).
 In addition, for a smoother optimization we also assume a spectrometer applying a field of 4.7 T corresponding to a resonance frequency of 200 $\rm{MHz}$, and a global rescaling of the Hamiltonian dividing by a constant factor of 2000.
-The resolution we chose for this case is $\varepsilon=10^{-5} \,\, \textrm{ppm}$, which in turn yields the hyperparameters~(\ref{eq:hyperparameters}) of $J=19$ iterations, $N=316$ datapoints and $T_0=0.00015 \,\, s$.
+Again, the intensity of the magnetic field is much lower than what is reported in this case for a similar accuracy~\cite{khedri2024impact}.
+The chemical shift resolution we chose for this case is $\varepsilon=10^{-5} \,\, \textrm{ppm}$, which in turn yields the hyperparameters~(\ref{eq:hyperparameters}) of $J=19$ iterations, $N=316$ datapoints and $T_0=0.00015 \,\, s$.
 Similarly as with sulfanol, we store the optimal results for the peak centers at every iteration and we plot them in Fig.~\ref{fig:cis3ch_nmr}.

 The fully-converged results are summarized in Table~\ref{tab:cis}

 Even in this case when a large resolution is needed, MM-QCELS performs significantly well and is able to extract the spectral features of the observed peaks and show a reliable convergence.
 The difference in the peaks need to be rescaled back by the spectrometer field to obtain the predicted coupling constant,